Ralf Rangnick: Manchester United need to be more nasty | Paul Merson: Things need to change quickly

+“It’s not a big secret that when they lose the ball the reverse gears are not the best from everyone“— Gary Neville (@GNev2) February 12, 2022

+Imagine being a Manchester United player and having a respected opposition manager say that about you 😬

-A year on from Ole Gunnar Solskjaer overseeing a 9-0 win against Saints at an empty Old Trafford, his interim successor saw the Red Devils squander Jadon Sancho's first-half goal on Saturday lunchtime.
+A year on from Ole Gunnar Solskjaer overseeing a 9-0 win against Saints at an empty Old Trafford, the Norwegian's interim successor saw the Red Devils squander Jadon Sancho's first-half goal on Saturday lunchtime.

 Che Adams fired home an impressive equaliser shortly after half-time and Saints had chances to snatch a rare win at United, whose profligacy in front of goal led to a third successive match ending 1-1.